- Patients

 Invoicing and Medicare

 Following your fee conversation, you will be provided with an estimate for your total cost of care.
-Payments are broken into a number of separate invoices throughout the course of your treatment.
-Paid invoices are usually reimbursed within 48 hours of a claim being submitted to Medicare.
+Payment will be divided into a number of separate invoices throughout the course of your treatment.

-Extended Medicare Safety Net
+Extended Medicare Safety Nets

 What is the Extended Medicare Safety Net?